 Wholesale Reforms

-Establish fully independent CAISO Board.
+Establish fully independent CAISO Board that is free from state influence and oversight and focused on maintaining reliability by encouraging market solutions.

+Implement checks and balances for CAISO decisions that effect markets; restore Department of Market Analysis to staff function with authority only to study and evaluate markets.

+Enforce CAISO credit requirements for all Scheduling Coordinators or other CAISO customers

 Provide transparent access to CAISO information on network status and operational software.

-Modify the CAISO tariff and Participating Generator Agreements (PGA’s) to ensure that the CAISO compensates generators for the right to recall firm export sales.
+Modify the CAISO tariff and Participating Generator Agreements (PGA’s) to ensure that the CAISO compensates suppliers for the right to recall firm export sales.

 Modify CAISO protocols to correct real time pricing anomalies and manipulation opportunities.
+(Not sure what is proposed – this is what the ISO is always doing and the ISO’s proposals always screw up the market – what are we really asking for?)

+Ease CAISO interconnection, metering, controls and data requirements to encourage development of distributed generation and demand-side management.

+Allow metered subsystems (MSS) by any market participant that meets specified standards.

 Eliminate the preference for Existing Transmission Contracts held by transmission owners.
+(We fought the good fight on this one in 1997-98 and lost.
+But ENA uses this transmission for its own sales/purchases – so do we want to propose this?)

 Eliminate the CAISO underscheduling penalty.
+(Tim Belden and others supported this when we last talked about it – if we don’t support it, we need to come up with an alternative for keeping load-serving parties from leaving all their loads for real-time)

+Calculate Grid Management Charge (GMC) using same methodology for all Scheduling Coordinators – no discriminatory treatment for existing transmission contracts and transmission owners.

-Establish a clear acquisition process for OOM calls and modify the procedures for allocating these costs.
+Establish a clear acquisition process for OOM calls and modify the procedures for allocating these costs (to accomplish what?).

 Modify CAISO tariff to make payment terms consistent with those of the WSPP Agreement (i.e. payment on the 20th day of the invoicing month or the 10th day after receipt of invoice, whichever is later).

 Modify CAISO tariff to provide firm importers with certainty over pricing (i.e. no ten-minute tie line scheduling).
+(I’m not familiar with this issue)

 Remove FERC price mitigation by 10/1/01.

+CA not to purchase transmission systems of CA IOUs.

 Demand Response Reforms

-Establish a core / non-core market distinction as of 1/1/03.

 CA Public Utilities with an obligation to serve retail load shall be prohibited from purchasing in excess of 15% of their power needs in the Spot Market on a monthly basis.